ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Right?
 So in an upshot, one dot could correspond to a collection of the neuronal states and the connectivity pattern and things like that, which can go from one to the other.
 And then this kind of movement may correspond to something like we see redness or whatever in this way but that's also with respect to other kind of arrows as well.
-And that's the sort of wave of the relationship that we are trying to characterize both in the domain but aquaria, but also brain is also the wave of the relationship, gigantic ones, right?
+And that's the sort of wave of the relationship that we are trying to characterize both in the domain but qualia, but also brain is also the wave of the relationship, gigantic ones, right?
 And as you said, that transition from one state to the another state that's pretty much like dynamical system like approach and then the simple idea called a monoid is applicable to this kind of dynamical system approach.
 Correct me Hayato, if I'm saying something out of the bounds of my comfort zone, but any kind of state can transition into another state and then this transition itself can be represented by the arrow.
 The combination of that particular kind of arrow composition may correspond to one experience.
 So that's one thing I wanted to say.
 The other thing that I had also mentioned about observable state and why we are interested in a quantum framework, quantum theory, by the way, it's not a quantum brain hypothesis.
-We are not saying that quantum phenomena in the brain is critical for consciousness, but it's just a mathematical structure of the quantum theory that is important to understand the quota.
+We are not saying that quantum phenomena in the brain is critical for consciousness, but it's just a mathematical structure of the quantum theory that is important to understand the qualia.
 And the essence is most likely to be this noncommutativity any kind of process that you do, like cooking, putting the water and then model is different from model and then putting water.
 Right?
-And so any kind of process we do, there is some kind of temporal dependency that commutativity doesn't hold and that's also probably the case for the quota.
+And so any kind of process we do, there is some kind of temporal dependency that commutativity doesn't hold and that's also probably the case for the qualia.
 And if that's the case, then for you maybe it's a bit surprising, but Bayesian kind of statistics and Bayesian probability may not work as you might wish.

 45:44 _Hayato:_